moloch--/reasonably-secure-electron/README.md

 These are largely taken directly from the Electron documentation, but I've editorialized some of it based on my understanding.
 These are all Boolean flags:

-* `sandbox` - If set, this will sandbox the renderer associated with the window, making it compatible with the Chromium OS-level sandbox and disabling the Node.js engine.
+* `sandbox` - Whether to enable the sandbox renderer associated with the window, making it compatible with the Chromium OS-level sandbox and disabling the Node.js engine.
 This is not the same as the `nodeIntegration` option and the APIs available to the preload script are more limited.
-* `webSecurity` - This flag disables the same origin policy (SOP), setting this to `false` will kill the kitten nearest to you.
+* `webSecurity` - Whether to enable the same origin policy (SOP), setting this to `false` will kill the kitten nearest to you.
 * `contextIsolation` - Whether to run Electron APIs and the specified preload script in a separate JavaScript context.
 This is disabled by default, but you should always set this to `true` to protect against prototype tampering.
 * `webviewTag` - Whether to enable the `<webview>` tag.
 These tags are exceedingly dangerous, you should always disable this feature.
 * `enableRemoteModule` - Whether to enable the [remote module](https://electronjs.org/docs/api/remote).
 This module is dangerous, and should be disabled whenever possible, we'll talk about a far safer approach to IPC in a bit.